Remote Head Load Method - Planning and Sizing

 • Gauge vs distance.
 Short runs: 18 AWG is common.
 Longer or higher-load branches: upsize to 16/14 AWG to tame drop.

 • Protect the run.
-Use conduit or above-ceiling paths; label remote branches at the host and at each head for quick service.
+Use compliant wiring methods for the space (above-ceiling paths, conduit where required); label remote branches at the host and at each head for quick service.

 • Test monthly/annually.
 Quick monthly checks and a full 1½-hour discharge annually keep you inspection-ready.